XMU-Kuangnan-Fang-Team/GENetLib/docs/source/main functions/sim_data_func.rst

 2. The event indicator.

-- **X**: A matrix representing the sequence data, with the number of rows equal to the number of samples.
+- **X**: A matrix or a list of `fd` objects.

+1. When input_type = "SNP", a matrix representing the sequence data, with the number of rows equal to the number of samples.

+1. When input_type = "func", a list contains functional objects denoted as `fd`, with the number of rows equal to the number of samples.

 - **location**: A list defining the sampling sites of the sequence (genotypes) data.